mrodm/elastic-package-vscode/README.md

-# epcode README
+# elastic-package-code README

-This is the README for your extension "epcode".
+This is the README for your extension "elastic-package-code".
 After writing up a brief description, we recommend including the following sections.

 ## Features